For business persons and their families there are many benefits of obtaining Swiss Residency including:

 For EU/EFTA Citizens…

 The Agreement between Switzerland and EU now entitles citizens of other EU and EFTA Countries to enter, live and work in Switzerland on the same basis as Swiss Nationals.
-This applies to citizens of the original EU 15 member states, Cyprus, Malta and EFTA members ((Iceland, Liechtenstein and Norway).
-There remain in place some transitional provisions extending to 2014 relating to citizens of Bulgaria and Romania.
+This applies to citizens of the original EU 28/EFTA member states.

 Depending on the profession or specialisation, persons with special technical training and several years of professional experience may also be authorised to work.
 The issuing of residence permits is based not only on professional qualifications, but also on integration criteria.
 A person’s ability to adapt professionally and socially, their language skills and age should be such that there is a strong likelihood of long-term integration in the Swiss employment market and the society.